 Posted Jun 30, 2019

-A common tactic of gaslighters/narcissists is to falsely claim that they have others that verify their criticisms of you.
-Several clients have reported to me that their gaslighting/narcissistic partners would make comments like the following:
+A common tactic of gaslighters/narcissists is to falsely claim that they have others who can verify their criticisms of you.
+Several clients have reported to me that their gaslighting/narcissistic partners would make comments like:

 - "Everyone knows you're crazy."

 - "Your family knows what you're like.
 Who are they going to believe, you or me?"

 - "Your sister doesn't even believe you.
 She's told me how crazy you are."